crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 Primarlily, note that developers will always be dissatisfied.
 Developer satisfaction can be a secondary goal, but never at the cost of a bad UX for your business customers.
-This is the ultimate dissatisfaction, which is working on a bad product, bad business.
+Working on a bad product or failed business, will be much more dissatisfying, for your engineering community.

 Coding is a challenging human activity, painstaking labor.

 Deployment independence may be